2. Who is Compassion in World Farming International?

 In certain circumstances, we will conduct our own research and gather information that is available within the public domain.
 There is a certain amount of publicly available information from sources such as social media, published articles and news channels.
-We would use this information to improve our communications and fundraising approaches.
+We would use this information to improve our communications and corporate engagement approaches.

-BY POST: We send campaigning and fundraising information in the post on the basis of our legitimate interests.
+BY POST: We may send you information in the post on the basis of our legitimate interests.
 You will not receive mail from us if you have specifically requested not to.
 If you would prefer NOT to receive communications from us in the post, you can let us know via the form included with any of our letters, or by contacting us directly (see section 14).
 Please note your preferences may not be updated immediately, but we will aim to process your request within 28 days.

 9. How Long Do we Keep Your Data?